Church of St. Paul's, K Street (Washington, D.C.): Traditions

-Holy Communion was celebrated weekly from 1868 to 1893, then scheduled daily.
-The parish was the first Episcopal parish in Washington to use Altar Candles.
-By 1870, Morning and Evening Prayer were recited daily in Advent and Lent, Daily Evening Prayer was recited throughout the year, except for two months in summer.
-The "Midnight Mass" of 1870 was perhaps the first in the United States in an Episcopal church.
-The first written record of the Reservation of the Blessed Sacrament dates from November 1912, but the practice might go back to 1893 when the Tabernacle was gifted and built into the High Altar.
+Weekly celebrations of the Holy Communion began in 1868 and continued up through 1893, after which they became daily.
+The parish was the first Episcopal parish in the city of Washington to use altar candles.
+By 1870, Morning and Evening Prayer were both being recited daily in Advent and Lent, and Evening Prayer was recited daily throughout the year, except for two months in summer.
+The Christmas Midnight Mass of 1870 was perhaps the first in the United States in an Episcopal church.
+The parish's first written record of the Reservation of the Blessed Sacrament dates from November 1912, but the practice may date back to 1893 when the tabernacle was donated and built into the High Altar.
 The parish was the first Episcopal parish in the city of Washington that did not charge pew rents and was also one of the first parishes to use envelopes for offerings.

-By 1935, Evensong and Benediction of the Blessed Sacrament was being offered weekly, a practice that continued until 2019.
+By 1935, the service of Evensong and Benediction of the Blessed Sacrament ("E&B") was being offered on Sunday weekly, a practice that continued until 2019.
+Following the COVID-19 pandemic, E&B was revived and has since been offered on the second and fourth Sundays of each month from the end of September through Corpus Christi, as well as on every Sunday during the season of Advent.
+All Masses and other services are offered facing liturgical east.
+On Saturdays, the traditional Holy Rosary is prayed and Low Mass is offered according to The English Missal, the Anglo-Catholic English form of the Tridentine Mass.
+The parish remains active in various Anglo-Catholic devotional societies: wards of the Confraternity of the Blessed Sacrament (American Province) and of the Society of Mary (American Region), and a branch of the Guild of All Souls (US), have been long-established at St. Paul's.